Koredotcom/docs/docs/xo/agentai/agent-experience/agent-assist-widget-v3.md

 * Run bot for customers based on customer-provided information.
 * Provide a historical view to look at the previously executed automation.
 * View Conversation History for chat conversations– The **History** tab shows the record of user-bot interaction.
-* Send/Copy button
+* Send/Copy button.
-* Feedback for Dialog Task and Knowledge AI
+* Feedback for Dialog Task and Knowledge AI.
+* Attach files or images up to the size of 25 MB.
+* Lets you collect customer information during live conversations through the In-line digital forms.

 The Assist tab features the following: